 Open a savings account.

 Take a trip to the bank and help your children open their first savings account.
-This will give them the opportunity to see how banking works, why having “money” doesn’t always mean a stack of physical cash and the importance of earning
+This will give them the opportunity to see how banking works, why having “money” doesn’t always mean a stack of physical cash and the importance of earning interest.

 Money Saving Tip: Our Statement Savings account